Mercerenies/a-turtles-troll/README.md

 # Version 1.2

-* Buttons have durability now, similar to doors
+* Buttons and levers have durability now, similar to doors

 # Version 1.1